Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/browser-search-engine.md

 #### Using Docker Environment Variables

-If you are running Open WebUI using Docker, you can set the environment variable in your `docker run` command:
+If you are running Sage WebUI using Docker, you can set the environment variable in your `docker run` command:

 ```bash
 docker run -d \